 This rule refers to dividing your income into three categories based on a certain percentage.
 The three stages are spending, saving, and giving.
-Following this rule, you’re required to devote 70% of your after-tax income to spending, 20% to saving, and 10% to giving in charity.
+Following this rule, you’re required to devote 70% of your after-tax income to spending, 20% to saving, and 10% to giving to charity.

 What is the 70/30 rule?

-I have reviewed 20 budget templates including excel and spreadsheets.
+I have reviewed 20 budget templates including Excel and spreadsheets.
 And you can choose according to your choice and start making budgets the easy way.

 In the future, more templates for a variety of other purposes will be included in this post.

 Now you’re free to choose any template.
 Whether you want to budget for personal expenses, household expenses, or weddings.
 It all depends on your choice.